fishvice/mfdb-hafro-etl/README.md

 ```
 source('R/initdb.R')
 ```
 but life is never so simple.
-The script depend on one users database privileges so you milage may vary.
+The script depend on one users database privileges so your milage may vary.
 Notably the users needs to be able to setup local temporary tables on `mar`.
 But there is an easy way out.
 A backup of the database is stored on `/u2/reikn/Tac/2017/mfdb_dump` (or equivalent path when using laptops) so the user simply needs to restore the DB from this backup like so:
 ```
 cp /u2/reikn/Tac/mfdb_dump/iceland_18012017.tar.gz .
 gunzip iceland_18012017.tar.gz